 Diet and physical activity are important parts of maintaining a healthy heart, but they are easier to master than most people think.
-Dr. Weisz shares four things he wishes people knew about their heart health — and the simple steps they can take to stay heart-healthy.
+Cardiology physicians share four things they wish people knew about their heart health — and the simple steps they can take to stay heart-healthy.

 - Nutrition plays a critical role in your heart health: A tip for a healthy diet is to take a plate and divide it into three sections.
 In each section, make sure there is a different color but no white — white would be a potato, bread, rice, or pasta.
 Instead, replace white foods with colorful peppers, beets, green vegetables, salads, or a piece of chicken or fish.
 Even whole wheat carbs should be limited.
 Keep the focus on color.

 - Exercising is important and easier than you think: Many people are aware that they need to be physically active but often overextend themselves at the gym, putting themselves at risk for injuries.
 All you really have to do is walk for about 30 minutes a day.
 The American Heart Association’s guideline is 150 minutes of moderate physical activity per week, spread throughout the week: That’s basically walking back and forth to the train station on your way to work rather than driving your car or getting a ride, or it could even be getting off a stop early.